OpenHantek/openhantek/openhantek/src/exporting/readme.md

 All export classes (exportcsv, exportimage, exportprint) implement the ExporterInterface and are registered to the ExporterRegistry in the main.cpp.

-Some export classes are still using the legacyExportDrawer class to draw the grid and paint all the labels, values and graphs.
+At the moment export classes are still using the legacyExportDrawer class to paint all the labels.
+It is planned to unify this with the widget based solution of DsoWidget.

 # Dependency
 * Files in this directory depend on the result class of the post processing directory.
-* Classes in here depend on the user settings (../viewsetting.h, ../scopesetting.h)
+* Classes in here depend on the user settings (../settings/)